- Parks & Recreation Services

-Parks in Napa
+Find Parks in Napa with the Park Finder

-In order to ensure that parks, open spaces and trails are preserved for all to enjoy, use of these areas are regulated through section 12.36 of the Napa Municipal Code.
+To ensure that parks, open spaces and trails are preserved for all to enjoy, use of these areas are regulated through section 12.36 of the Napa Municipal Code.
 Some of the key regulations are:

 - Dogs in City parks and trails - Chapter 6.04.170 and 12.36.190 states that dogs are allowed in any park or on any trail as long as the dog is controlled on a leash not to exceed six feet in length.
 Section 6.04.170 sets forth certain exceptions to this requirement, and specifically authorizes the City Council to designate off-leash areas within parks by resolution.
 Areas at Alston, Shurtleff and undeveloped areas of Kennedy Park are the only off-leash parks.
 Dogs are also prohibited in any playground or tot lot.

 - Alcohol - Alcohol is only allowed at Kennedy Park in designated picnic sites by special permit.
 Permits may be only granted to individuals that reserve a designated picnic site.

 - Jump Houses - Jump houses and inflatable structures of any type are prohibited in all City parks and recreation areas due to safety.
 Exceptions are only made for large special events and through a permit and approval process.

 - Amplified Music – A permit is required for any person wanting to have amplified music in a City park.
 Applications will need to be made 30 days in advance and will take into account the location, number of people and how it will affect other users and neighboring property owners.
 Strict time and sound level restrictions will be enforced.
 The Department will only approve permits that meet this criterion and in designated parks.